-In short, creative analysis is about forethought and perspective, being creative in how you apply analysis.
 A solely analytical approach would insist that you can’t fit a square peg in a round hole.
 A solely creative approach would feel stifled by having only limited tools to solve the problem.
 But the two in conjunction literally saved lives.

 Applying Creative Analysis